stennety/mywebsite/_posts/2017-10-24-my-macos-workflows.md

 [iTerm 2](https://www.iterm2.com/) is a more full-featured upgrade from macOS's built-in Terminal app.

+### Global hotkey

+Register a global hotkey to bring iTerm 2 to the front of your screen with a keypress. [http://www.iterm2.com/features.html#hotkey-window](http://www.iterm2.com/features.html#hotkey-window).

 ### Jumping between words

 In addition to the standard bash commands, alt + B and alt + f, you can configure iTerm to jump between words using alt + ← and alt + → using a Profile.
 [This](https://coderwall.com/p/h6yfda/use-and-to-jump-forwards-backwards-words-in-iterm-2-on-os-x) is a good guide on how to do that.